brandur/sorg/content/drafts/acid.md

 world web application is going to have to deal with.
 So without isolation, how do you deal with the problem?

-### Just lock everything (#without-isolation)
+### Just lock the shit out of everything (#without-isolation)

-The most common technique is to implement your own pessimistic locking system that constrains access to some set of resourcs to a single operation, and forces others to block until it's finished.
+The most common technique is to implement your own pessimistic locking system that constrains access to some set of resources to a single operation, and forces others to block until it's finished.
 So for example, if our core model is a set of user accounts that own other resources, we'd lock the whole account when a modification request